Unpaid carers

 Carers podcast

-It’s important for unpaid carers to recognise themselves in this role, in order for their contributions to be acknowledged and them be accorded their legal rights under the Care Act.
-It is a priority area of work for the DSAB to prevent safeguarding concerns arising in carer relationships by ensuring carers and the people they care for know how to access support and advice to keep them safe and well.
+It’s important for unpaid carers to see themselves as carers so their efforts are recognised and they receive their rights under the Care Act.
+It's a priority area of work for the Derbyshire Safeguarding Adults Board (DSB) to prevent safeguarding concerns by making sure carers and the people they support know how to get help and advice to stay safe and well.

-In the Derbyshire Safeguarding Adults Board (DSAB) carers podcast, Tom Brown, who is the Senior Practitioner with the DSAB, chats with Bev and Lisa, about their experiences as unpaid carers.
-Tom also talks with Jude Boyle who is the Carers Lead at Derbyshire County Council and Helen Weston who is the Interim CEO from Derbyshire Carers Association.
+In the DSAB carers podcast Tom Brown speaks with Bev and Lisa about their experiences as unpaid carers.
+He also chats with Jude Boyle, Carers Lead at Derbyshire County Council and Helen Weston, Interim CEO from Derbyshire Carers Association, to explore the support available for carers.

 Carers in Derbyshire